 Using hemp not only decreases our environmental impact, but also allows us to make longer lasting sneakers because of the material’s durability.

-Some designs in the Rancho V.2 collection feature outer material made with hemp.
+Some designs in the Rancho collection feature upper material made with hemp.

 Linen is obtained from stalks of the Flax plant.
 This specie is able to grow in the most adverse conditions without fertilizers and with low water requirement.
 Each part of this plant can be used in a highly efficient process without producing almost any waste.